-If you think you need specialty mental health services, you can call your mental health plan and ask for an appointment for an initial screening and assessment.
+If you think you need specialty mental health services, you can call your mental health plan to receive an initial screening and be scheduled for an appointment for an assessment.
 You can call your county's toll-free phone number.
-You can also request an assessment for mental health services from your managed care plan if you are a beneficiary.
-If the managed care plan determines that you meet the access criteria for specialty mental health services, the managed care plan will help you transition to receive mental health services through the mental health plan.
-There is no wrong door for accessing mental health services.
-You may even be able to receive non-specialty mental health services through your Medi-Cal Managed Care Plan in addition to specialty mental health services.
+You can also request mental health services from your managed care plan if you are a beneficiary.
+If the managed care plan determines that you meet the access criteria for specialty mental health services, the managed care plan will help you receive an assessment to receive mental health services through the mental health plan.
+There is no wrong door for accessing mental health services, meaning you may even be able to receive nonspecialty mental health services through your managed care plan in addition to specialty mental health services.
 You can access these services through your mental health provider if your provider determines that the services are clinically appropriate for you and as long as those services are coordinated and not duplicative.

-You may also be referred to your mental health plan for specialty mental health services by another person or organization, including your doctor, school, a family member, guardian, your Medi-Cal managed care plan, or other county agencies.
-Usually, your doctor or the Medi-Cal managed care plan will need your permission or the permission of the parent or caregiver of a child, to make the referral directly to the mental health plan, unless there is an emergency.
+You may also be referred to your mental health plan for specialty mental health services by another person or organization, including your general practitioner, school, a family member, guardian, your managed care plan, or other county agencies.
+Usually, your general practitioner or the managed care plan will need your permission or the permission of the parent or caregiver of a child, to make the referral directly to the mental health plan, unless there is an emergency.
 Your mental health plan may not deny a request to do an initial assessment to determine whether you meet the criteria for receiving services from the mental health plan.